AadeshPise99/PSB-H2H-GIT-Fin/README.md

 cd PSB-H2H-GIT-Fin

 # Step 2: Install ALL dependencies (root + frontend + backend)
-# ⚠️ IMPORTANT: Run this FIRST, not just "npm install"
+# ⚠️ IMPORTANT: Run this command, not just "npm install"
 npm run install-all

-# Step 3: Create environment file from template
-cd backend
-copy .env.example .env      # Windows
-# OR: cp .env.example .env  # Mac/Linux

-# Step 4: Edit backend/.env with actual credentials
-# Get the credentials from your team lead
+# Step 3: Get the .env file from team lead and place it in backend/ folder
+# The .env file contains database credentials and is shared privately (not via git)

-# Step 5: Go back to root and start the app
+# Step 4: Start the application
-cd ..
 npm run dev
 ```

 ### Environment Variables (backend/.env)

-> **⚠️ IMPORTANT**: The `.env` file is NOT included in git for security reasons.
+> **⚠️ Note**: The `.env` file is NOT in git for security.
+Get it from your team lead or copy from `backend/.env.example`.
-> Copy `backend/.env.example` to `backend/.env` and fill in the actual values.

 | Variable | Description | Example |
 |----------|-------------|---------|